Breaking Down the Band Tee Obsession

 While punk rockers and metalheads had expansive and expensive shirt collections, the vintage T-shirt community is primarily dominated by blues lovers and folk and EDM fans.

 So where do people uncover their favorite vintage tees?
 Well, 49.4% found their shirts on eBay, and 46.6% discovered their shirts through secondhand/thrift shops.
-These can be pretty pricey options, just check out this $600 Led Zeppelin shirt on eBay.
+These can be pretty pricey options; a $600 Led Zeppelin shirt was recently posted on eBay.
 Not everyone had to spend money to get their hands on a vintage band shirt though, 16.3% of vintage band tee owners had acquired a vintage shirt from a family member or friends.

 When it comes to repping the band, there's some unspoken rules some fans think you should follow.
 For example, on average, respondents said you should know at least 10 songs before rocking a band's tee.
 Folk fans, K-pop listeners, and jazz devotees all said you should know an average of 13 songs before you don a band's shirt.